 Rebuild PS4 Database

-Sometimes rebuilding the PS4 database can resolve this problem and fix that error.
+Sometimes rebuilding the PS4 database can resolve the CE-30005-8 issue and get the PS4 system back to proper functionality.
 It’s a very easy process to fulfill, but it may take a few hours though.

 To successfully rebuild the PS4 database, please follow these steps: